 When we are looking for a quick getaway weekend one of the limiting factors is always how long it will take you to get there.

-It’s one thing to drive 10 hours to get to a beautiful week long beach vacation, or fly 10 hours to get to Hawaii, but those are for longer trips.
+It’s one thing to drive 10 hours to get to a beautiful week-long beach vacation and another to fly 10 hours to get to Hawaii, but those are for longer trips.

-That kind of travel time is out of the question for just 2-3 days away.
+That kind of travel time is out of the question for 2- to 3-day weekend getaways.

 To successfully plan the best weekend trips in the US, pick a destination that:

-- is below 5 hours drive from your original destination
+- is less than a 5-hour drive from your original destination

 - speaks to you (don’t get trapped by travel guides.
 Just go with what experiences you like and find a place that offers you just that.)

 - fits your budget.
-Some cities are notorious for being expensive (Hello NYC and Honolulu!), so make sure you consider your funds when choosing a destination
+Some cities are notorious for being expensive (looking at you, NYC and Honolulu!), so make sure you consider your funds when choosing a destination

 - accomplishes your goal (to relax, to hike, to camp out, to spend a romantic weekend, to ski with family, and so on)